Chapter 19.12

 A. Safety.
 A sign may not be placed in such a manner that its construction, design or location may be a hazard to the health and safety of the public.
 A sign or its illumination may not be placed in a manner that confuses or obstructs the view of an official traffic sign, signal or device or creates a hazard to vehicular or pedestrian traffic.

 B. Illumination.
-Illumination shall be concentrated on the area of the sign so as to prevent glare upon the street or adjacent properties.
-The intensity of illumination or its direction may not be a menace to traffic or a nuisance to adjacent properties.
+Illumination shall be concentrated on the area of the sign so as to prevent glare upon the street, adjacent properties or the night sky.
+The intensity of illumination or its direction may not be a menace to traffic or a nuisance to adjacent properties or the surrounding environment.

 C. Aesthetics.
 The size, type, location, placement, materials, illumination, design and colors of a sign shall be compatible and harmonious with the architecture of the building, landscaping and other structures in the nearby area.
 Fewer, simpler, unobtrusive signs are preferred.